Telling The Stories

 1983-1984, she hosted her own television show, Celtic Time, in Calgary, Alberta creating and hosting a weekly one hour program on Rogers Cable with this show.
 She presented an annual St. Patrick’s Day showcase featuring a fashion show and local Irish entertainers and interviewed many local and international Irish personalities.

-Club Tír na nÓg, an Irish social club based in Ottawa, with over 2,500 members from 1965 -1970, presenting monthly dances, top Irish show-bands, a newsletter for members and arranged cultural tours of Ireland.
+Catholine was a founding member of Club Tír na nÓg, an Irish social club based in Ottawa, with over 2,500 members from 1965 -1970, presenting monthly dances, top Irish show-bands, a newsletter for members and arranged cultural tours of Ireland.

 Catholine [then known as Elaine McCay] was also tPresident of the Carlton Showband Fan Club of Ottawa, responsible for publicity and arranging fan club information.